 The tech stack is really just Spring Boot and Postgres (or the DB of your choice).
 You can bundle your camunda solution as a Spring boot application, throw it on the docker image, and you’re good to go.

-Reinventing the wheel every time you want drive to the grocery store is *not* a good idea, nor is it good architecture.
+Reinventing the wheel every time you want to drive to the grocery store is *not* a good idea, nor is it good architecture.
 You wouldn't build your own database every time you build a new application: you’d spin one up, customize it to your needs, and use it like the utility that it is.
 The same is true with your workflow.
 It’s a utility.
 It does the coordination and orchestration of your steps, so you, as the programmer, can focus on the perfection of each of those steps.
 This is tying your team down: it’s liberating them from having to build mundane things again and again and again.

 What about Rules?
 How do they fit into this picture?

 Business Rules are a huge part of this, Camunda supports DMN 1.1, and the Camunda modeler supports DMN 1.2 & 1.3 as of April 2020.
-There are going to be business rules that need to be explicitly capture and model, DMN is the agnostic notation designed for it.
-Camunda rules are not as easy to manage and change, from a non-technical perspective, as Rules features from solutions such as Appian, ODM, Pega, etc. You need business rules that are easily changeable by business units/process, Camunda can provide this capability.
+There are going to be business rules that need to be explicitly captured and model, DMN is the agnostic notation designed for it.
+Camunda rules are not as easy to manage and change, from a non-technical perspective, as Rules features from solutions such as Appian, ODM, Pega, etc. You need business rules that are easily changeable by business units/processes, Camunda can provide this capability.

 You do need to have rules that are easily changeable by the business